freesewing/freesewing/markdown/dev/reference/backend/api/measurementssets/delete/en.md

 ## Request URL

-The URL should contain the ID of the Person you wish to remove.
+The URL should contain the ID of the measurements set you wish to remove.
 It replaces the `:id` placeholder in the [endpoints listed above](#endpoints).

 ## Response status codes